 - Look at the casting of the metal; it should be pretty close to the same thickness all around the oven.
 Thin areas will cause hot and cold spots during heating and cooling, resulting in overcooked or undercooked food.

-- Only buy an oven that has a loop handle made of wire attached to the lid; you’ll need this
+- Only buy an oven that has a loop handle made of wire attached to the lid; you’ll need this to lift your oven out of the fire safely.

 - Test out the bail, (the wire handle).
 Make sure it’s strong enough to lift the pot and that it moves easily back and forth